2-AA Labeling Kit

 Labeling Selectivity Essentially stoichiometric labeling.

-Ideally, samples should be dried using a centrifugal evaporator.
+If the samples need to be dried down then this should be done using a centrifugal evaporator.
 If this is not possible then freeze drying (lyophilization) can be used with caution (in particular, ensure that the sample dries to a small, compact mass at the very bottom of the vial).
-Do not subject samples to high temperatures (> 28°C) or extremes of pH as these conditions will result in acid catalysed loss of sialic acids (high temperatures, low pH) or epimerization of the glycan reducing terminus (at high pH).
+Do not subject samples to high temperatures (>28°C) or extremes of pH as these conditions will result in acid catalysed loss of sialic acids (high temperatures, low pH) or epimerization of the glycan reducing terminus (at high pH).

-Add 100 μL of the DMSO-acetic acid mixture to a vial of the 2-AA (2-aminobenzoic acid) dye and mix until the dye is dissolved.
+5. Add the dye: Add the DMSO-acetic acid mixture to a vial of the 2-AA (2-Aminobenzoic Acid) dye and mix until the dye is dissolved.

-Add 5 μL of labeling reagent to each dried glycan sample, cap the microtube, mix thoroughly.
+7. Add labeling reagent to samples: Add labeling reagent to each dried glycan sample, cap the microtube, mix thoroughly.

 2-AA Labeling References